 More commonly known as the Rubber Plant, the Ficus Elastica is a green beauty to be admired.
 We love the smooth, shiny leaves, which add a tropical touch to any indoor urban jungle.

 The Rubber Plant doesn’t cope well in low light conditions.
 It prefers bright, indirect sunlight best.
 The ideal temperature for the plant ranges from 16-24°C, meaning a sunny window or bright kitchen’s an excellent spot for it.

 Don’t worry if you notice your Rubber Plant leaves dropping.
 This is normal between summer and autumn when light levels change.
 If it happens too frequently, it could be caused by:

 Once you’ve found a good spot for your plant, leave it where it is so it can acclimatise.
 The Rubber Plant isn’t a fan of change.

-Throughout the summer, water your plant every week, but only if the top 3-4 inches are dry.
+Water your plant every week throughout the summer, but only if the top 3-4 inches are dry.
 In the winter, you can water it less frequently.

 Why I’m so great: I’m perfect for making a real statement in your home, adding colour and character to any room.
 It also helps that I’m super easy to keep alive.

 Our favourite plants: XL Ficus Elastic in Belly Basket.